Real-Time-DSP/lab/lab3/index.md

     * For IIR bandpass filter (week three)

 4. C code for filter implementations
+    * FIR filter using circular buffer
-    * IIR filter in direct form
+    * IIR filter in direct form for both linear and circular buffers
     * IIR filter using cascade of second order sections

 ### IV.
 Discussion